- Leonard Nimoy

 And yet, the story is what Time critic Richard Schickel called, “the first space opera to deserve that term in its grandest sense.”
 Indeed, Paramount Pictures didn’t release another swashbuckler like the film’s immediate predecessor, but a weighty, sometimes cornball drama filled with themes of rebirth.
 After sour reactions to Spock’s death at the end of The Wrath of Khan, Bennett began writing the script backward, starting with the final sequence of Spock’s rebirth and working his way back, since reviving Spock was the sole requirement Paramount had for this sequel.
 Produced for $16 million, the studio kept the production costs (and thus the production value) low.
 The loyal fanbase ensured The Search for Spock would gross $76 million, providing another profitable release and solidifying the franchise’s future, regardless of lukewarm responses.

 Picking up where The Wrath of Khan left off, the film begins with Spock (Leonard Nimoy) dead, having sacrificed himself to save the Enterprise and her crew, his body jettisoned onto a planet being terraformed by the Genesis Device.
 This doohickey creates life where there is none, sprouting unchecked vegetation and atmosphere in abundance.
 With Spock’s body on the planet, he begins to regenerate.
-Meanwhile, the Enterprise has returned to Earth and docked at a spaceport, the crew still grieving over the loss of their comrade.
+Meanwhile, the Enterprise has docked at an Earth spaceport, the crew still grieving over the loss of their comrade.
 Admiral Kirk (William Shatner) has noticed that Dr. McCoy (DeForest Kelley) is acting a little strange.
-When Spock’s father Sarek (Mark Lenard) arrives and learns of McCoy’s behavior, he claims that Spock probably transferred his katra into McCoy just before he died.
+When Spock’s father, Sarek (Mark Lenard), arrives and learns of McCoy’s behavior, he claims that Spock probably transferred his katra into McCoy just before he died.
 Sarek tasks Kirk with recovering Spock’s body and returning to the Vulcan home planet, where he will arrange an ancient ceremony to return Spock’s katra.

 Easier said than done.
 Back on the Genesis Planet, dastardly Klingon Captain Kruge (Christopher Lloyd) wants to get his hands on the life-bringing Genesis Device and reformat it into a weapon.
 On the surface below, Vulcan scientist Lt.
 Saavik (Robin Curtis) and Kirk’s son David (Merritt Butrick), both characters introduced in The Wrath of Khan, find a young Vulcan boy aging at an alarming rate, slowly growing into everyone’s favorite pointy-eared science officer.
 Luckily, Kirk disobeys orders and sneaks away with the Enterprise, joined only by the bridge crew, to stop the Klingons, recover the Genesis Device, and reinstate Spock’s katra from McCoy’s body to its newly reborn and rightful host on the Vulcan home planet.

 Some awkward casting is evident when Robin Curtis demonstrates that she’s not Kirstie Alley, who played Saavik in The Wrath of Khan and does not appear again here.
 Alley purportedly wanted too much money to reprise her first screen role from the previous film.
-Rather than simply write-out the character, Paramount replaced the actress, a choice that leaves the film feeling inconsistent.
+Rather than merely write out the character, Paramount replaced the actress, a choice that leaves the film feeling inconsistent.
 Curtis’ presence is unnatural and rigid, too much so even for a logic-obsessed Vulcan.
-Furthermore, as much as the Kruge character is needed to supply some space action, his motivation is oversimplified, although Lloyd does wonders in the one-dimensional role.
+Furthermore, as much as the Kruge character is needed to supply some space action, his motivation is oversimplified, although Lloyd does wonders with the one-dimensional role.